Nepotism: Sri Lanka

 Former President of Sri Lanka, Mahinda Rajapaksa, has been accused of nepotism, appointing three brothers to run important ministries and giving out other political positions to relatives, regardless of their merit.
 During his presidency, the Rajapaksa family held the ministries of finance, defence, ports and aviation, and highways and road development.
 The president's brother, Gotabhaya Rajapaksa, was given the post of Defence Secretary.
 He also controlled the armed forces, the police and the Coast Guard, and was responsible for immigration and emigration.
-Rajapaksa appointed his brother Basil Rajapaksa as minister of Economic Development.
+Rajapaksa appointed his brother Basil Rajapaksa as Minister of Economic Development.
 Together, the Rajapaksa brothers controlled over 70% of Sri Lanka's public budget.
 Mahinda Rajapaksa's eldest brother, Chamal Rajapaksa, was appointed as the Speaker of the Parliament of Sri Lanka, and has held many other posts before, while his eldest son, Namal Rajapaksa, is also a member of the parliament and holds undisclosed portfolios.

-Others include: his nephew, Shashindra Rajapaksa, who is the former Chief minister of Uva; one of his cousins, former Sri Lankan ambassador to the United States, Jaliya Wickramasuriya; and another cousin, Udayanga Weeratunga, who is the former ambassador to Russia.
-Dozens of nephews, nieces, cousins, and in-laws have also been appointed as heads of banks, boards, and corporations.
+Others include his nephew, Shashindra Rajapaksa, the former Chief Minister of Uva; one of his cousins, Jaliya Wickramasuriya, the former Sri Lankan ambassador to the United States; and another cousin, Udayanga Weeratunga, the former ambassador to Russia.
+Dozens of nephews, nieces, cousins, and in-laws have also been appointed heads of banks, boards, and corporations.